San Marcos Theft Lawyer Jason Trumpler - Theft Crime Attorney

 SAN MARCOS THEFT ATTORNEY JASON TRUMPLER

-Employee theft, or an alleged theft by an employee from their company, carries an additional stigma.
-Because of the consequences of a theft conviction, it is important to find the best San Marcos theft lawyer possible for your case.
+Alleged theft by an employee from their company, or what is more commonly known as embezzlement, carries additional stigma.
+Due to both the criminal consequences of a theft conviction and the collateral consequences of a theft conviction, it is imperative to find the best San Marcos theft lawyer possible for your particular case.

 Texas Theft Punishment Ladder